sonjaove/progg-and-DS-from-IITM/TDS_notes/data_sourcing/data_sourcing.md

 item.querySelector(".ratingGroup--imdb-rating").textContent]))
 ```

-- now we have got the data on the json file in the folder, we can then, manipulate it if we want.
+- now we have got the data on the json file in the folder, we can then, manipulate it if we want, maybe convert it ti .excel or .csv file.